 “Exposing the Nation: Entanglements of Race, Sexuality, and Gender in Post-Apartheid Nationalisms.”
-In Heather Merrill and Lisa Hoffman (eds) Geographies of Power: Re-Cognizing the Present Moment of Danger.
-Athens, GA: University of Georgia Press.
-Forthcoming 2014.
+In Heather Merrill and Lisa Hoffman (eds.)
+Spaces of Danger: Culture and Power in the Everyday.
+(Athens, GA: University of Georgia Press: 2015).

 “Gramsci, Geography, and the Languages of Populism.”
 In Gramsci: Space, Nature, Politics, edited by Michael Ekers, Gillian Hart, Stefan Kipfer & Alex Loftus.
 Oxford: Wiley-Blackwell.
 2012.